petersatsuse/azure-compute-docs/articles/virtual-machines/metadata-security-protocol/advanced-configuration.md

 The new resource type facilitates managing these configurations at scale.
 The rules that are appropriate for your VM depend on what software it's running.
 You can use `InVMAccessControlProfile` to define your configuration once and link it against all applicable VMs.

 > [!NOTE]
 > We recommend treating these controls as *defense in depth* in your threat modeling.
 These controls can significantly enhance the security of a workload, but they're best used as extra protection instead of as core isolation mechanisms.
+>
-In cloud-native multitenant workloads, especially if untrusted code is executed, hardware-backed or hypervisor-backed isolation (like the isolation offered by [Azure Container Instances](https://azure.microsoft.com/products/container-instances)) provide greater protection.
+> In cloud-native multitenant workloads, especially if untrusted code is executed, hardware-backed or hypervisor-backed isolation provides greater protection.
+(For example, [Azure Container Instances](https://azure.microsoft.com/products/container-instances) offers this kind of isolation.)
 MSP authorization rules complement hardware-backed isolation.

 ## Properties